-- 2017.
-In doing so, CP also contrived the outcome of, or an aspect of, an Event in breach of section D.1.d of the 2017 TACP. - 14.
-The ITIA alleges that prior to Match 2, CP agreed with FF, who was acting on behalf of that he would accept money to contrive the outcome of, or an aspect of, this match in breach of section D.1.d of the TACP 2018.
-The ITIA alleges that CP did this to facilitate betting on Match 2 and that he received money for doing so in breach of sections D.1.b and D.1.f.
-Further, and/or alternatively, the ITIA alleges that CP failed to report the corrupt approach made to him in breach of section D.2.a.i. - 15.
-Under sections G.1.e.ii and G.1.e.iii of the TACP 2024, by failing to answer the Charges brought against him, CP has admitted liability for the Charges and acceded to the potential sanctions specified in the Notice. - 16.
-Under Section B of the Notice, the ITIA stated that it provisionally considered that in line with the TACP Sanctioning Guidelines (the Guidelines), the above charges against CP may be categorised as Culpability B and Impact 2, which has a starting point of three (3) years' ineligibility and a potential fine of up to US\$5,000 per major offense, in addition to the repayment of any corrupt payments CP may have received. - 17.
-The Notice also provided that CP was entitled to have the matter determined by the AHO at a Hearing if he disputed the ITIA's allegations.
-The Notice provided the details of the procedure and the deadline for submitting a request for a Hearing.
+- 13. The ITIA alleges that SE intentionally lost Match 1 in order to facilitate betting on this match in breach of section D.1.b of the TACP 2017.
+In doing so, SE also contrived the outcome of, or an aspect of, an Event in breach of section D.1.d of the 2017 TACP. - 14.
+The ITIA alleges that prior to Match 2, SE agreed with FF, who was acting on behalf of that he would accept money to contrive the outcome of, or an aspect of, this match in breach of section D.1.d of the TACP 2018.
+The ITIA alleges that SE did this to facilitate betting on Match 2 and that he received money for doing so in breach of sections D.1.b and D.1.f.
+Further, and/or alternatively, the ITIA alleges that SE failed to report the corrupt approach made to him in breach of sections D.2.a.i. - 15.
+Under sections G.1.e.ii and G.1.e.iii of the TACP 2024, by failing to answer the Charges brought against him, SE has admitted liability for the Charges and acceded to the potential sanctions specified in the Notice. - 16.
+Under Section B of the Notice, the ITIA stated that it provisionally considered that, in line with the TACP Sanctioning Guidelines (the Guidelines), the above charges against SE may be categorised as Culpability B and Impact 2, which has a starting point of 3 years' ineligibility and a potential fine of up to US\$5,000 per major offense, in addition to the repayment of any corrupt payments SE may have received. - 17.
+The Notice also provided that SE was entitled to have the matter determined by the AHO at a Hearing if he disputed the ITIA's allegations.
+The Notice provided the details of the procedure and the detailine for submitting a request for a Hearing.